Asbestosis

 Bibasilar rales are the most important finding during examination in a patient with suspected asbesosis.
 Persistent and dry, they are described as fine cellophane rales or coarse Velcro rales.
 The rales are best auscultated at the posterior lung bases and in the lower lateral areas.

 Initially, rales may be heard in the end-inspiratory phase.
 In advanced disease, however, rales may be heard during the entire inspiratory phase.
-Occasionally, the presence of rales precedes radiographic finding abnormalities and pulmonary function test abnormalities.
-However, note that up to one of patients may not have rales at al.
+Occasionally, the presence of rales precedes radiographic abnormalities and pulmonary function test abnormalities.
+It should be kept in mind, however, that some patients may not have rales at all.

 Finger clubbing is observed in 32-42% of cases of asbestosis.
 This finding is not necessarily related to the severity of disease.